aloima/tellydb/docs/COMMANDS.md

 * Creates a thread to save all data to the database.
 * The created thread will be closed after saving.
 * If a saving process from [BGSAVE](#bgsave) or [SAVE](#save) is active, throws an error.
+* If cannot take server time, throws an error.

 ---